nodox/fullstack-bootcamp/chapter-2-a-bucket-list-app.md

 ```

 Save your file and refresh google chrome.
 You will now see two links sitting next to each other.
 Sweet!
+The navbar seems to have a list of links, could we have used a unordered list tag with list items?
+Yes!
+We could absolutely do that as well.
+The way you implement these concept is completely in your control.
+What you will notice is that some tags have their own default styles.
+The unordered list shows each item a couple pixels from the left with a bullet point for each item.
+The navbar links start exactly as the far left of the page and add each link directly next to each other left to right.
+If you wanted the same behavior for each tag then you would have to override the default styles using CSS (we all be using CSS to make our website beautiful).

 >>> Active Thoughts Todo